qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ### Background
 Recently I began working on quantum computing with an idea to treat nodes of neural networks as qubits.
 From here I took a deep dive into the research papers and found myself amazed by the research being produced.
-I began with a Coursera course from St. Petersburg University on quantum computing with detail on Deutschs, Shors, and Grovers algorithms.
-From here I tinkered with Q# and developed basic algorithms that I learnt from Coursera.
-I found Durr Hoyer and saw it as an ensemble of Duestchs, Shors, and Grovers Algorithm; a perfect stepping stone coming from my background.
+I began with a Coursera course from St. Petersburg University on quantum computing with detail on quantum algorithm design and quantum computer architecture.
+From here I tinkered with Q# and developed basic algorithms that I learnt.
+I found Durr and Hoyer's paper and saw it as an ensemble of Duestchs, Shors, and Grovers Algorithm; a perfect stepping stone coming from my background.
 This project has pushed me and is still pushing me outside of my comfort zone.
 Learning Q# while slowly refining my quantum mechanics has been a rewarding experience.
 I would like to pass on what I have seen and understood in that time while open to feedback.
 I will likely be posting about this algorithm more as it continues developing and I learn more.

 ### Motivation